Russian submarine Tula: Operational history

 Due to her nature as an SSBN, and like most submarines, the operation of Tula is mostly classified.
 During 1987–1988, the boat conducted seven patrols, including five in the Arctic, 17 combat duties, and firing of twelve missiles.
 In October 1990, Soviet Deputy Minister of Defense General V. M. Kochetov visited Tula; this happened shortly before the collapse of the Soviet Union, when the boat was transferred to the Russian Navy.
 Until 2000, she logged 134856 mi in total distance travelled, 77245 mi of which was submerged.

 From June 2000 until 21 April 2004, Tula underwent overhaul at the Zvezdochka shipyard, Severodvinsk, the third boat after Verkhoturie (K-51) and Ekaterinburg (K-84).
 The overhaul extended her service life by ten years, and allowed her to carry R-29RMU Sineva missiles.
 She conducted sea trials in early 2006 and re-entered service shortly thereafter, despite plans to do so in 2005.
 Tula's post-overhaul operational history is characterised by a number of missile launches, the first of which occurred on 17 December 2007, when she launched a Sineva missile aimed at the Kura Test Range in the Kamchatka Peninsula.
 Within eight days, Tula launched another missile, again aimed at Kura; both tests were successful.

 Another four launches took place during 2008–2011, mostly from the Barents Sea.
 On 11 October 2008, Tula launched a Sineva while submerged.
 The missile reached the equatorial Pacific region after having flown for 11,547 km, a record for the missile.
 The launch was part of the bigger "Stabilnost 2008" exercise, which comprised eight surface ships, five submarines, 11 aircraft and 5,000 sailors.
 Tula launched the Sineva again on 4 March 2010 after an unremarkable 2009.
 The test was successful, as was another launch of two more missiles, on 6 August 2010, aimed at the Kura Test Range.
 On 29 September 2011, Tula conducted the latest launch of the Sineva missile aimed at Kura from the Barents Sea.

 Tula received a second major overhaul in 2014 by the Ship Repair Center Zvezdochka and returned to active service in December 2017.
-In 2022 during the Ukraine crisis, the submarine participated in nuclear exercises together with other elements of Russian nuclear triad forces.
+In 2022 during the Russian invasion of Ukraine, the submarine participated in nuclear exercises together with other elements of Russian nuclear triad forces.

+Recent footage of the Tula shows that it has been fitted with slat armor to prevent drone strikes, the first ocean going asset to carry such a modification.
+The submarine was again reported active as of 2025.